rodgzilla/teaching/deep_nlp/deep_nlp.md

     such as *clustering* or *dimensionality
     reduction*.
 Clustering algorithms identify distinct groups
-    of data while dimensionality reduction algorithms search for a more succint representations of the data.
+    of data while dimensionality reduction algorithms search for a more succinct representations of the data.
   - There exist more learning paradigms such as [Reinforcement learning](https://en.wikipedia.org/wiki/Reinforcement_learning) (AlphaGo), [Semi-supervised